BrunoAl/4-hours-challenge-trello-clone/README.md

 # 4-hours-challenge-trello-clone

-4 hours challenge Trello clone
+This was a challenge to create a Trello clone in 4 hours.

 ### Instructions

 1. run `yarn` or `npm install`
 2. run `yarn start` or `npm start`
+3. `yarn test` to run the tests.

 #### Deployed version